- Foster, Noel. 2010. Mauritania: The Struggle for Democracy. Boulder, CO: Lynne Rienner.

 Foster, Noel.
 2022.
 “The Best of Enemies: Identity, Recursion and the Convergence of Kremlin and Estonian Populists’ Narratives.”
 In Information Wars in the Baltic States: Russia’s Long Shadow, edited by Janis Chakars and Indra Ekmanis.
 London: Palgrave Macmillan.

 Foster, Noel.
 2021.
 “Propaganda Gone Viral: The Online Disinformation Pandemic in the Age of COVID-19.”
 In The Russian Federation in Global Information Warfare: Influence Operations in Europe and Its Near Abroad, edited by Holger Mölder, Archil Chochia, and Tanel Kerikmäe.
 Berlin, Germany: Springer.

 - Digital Disruption and Revisionist Statecraft: How Authoritarian Regimes Shape their Adversaries’ Politics

 - “Polarization for Paralysis: How Revisionist States Weaponize Information to Shift Foreign Political Behaviors”

 - Honorable Mention, Timothy E. Cook Award for Best Graduate Student Paper in Political Communication, American Political Science Association

-“Blind Man’s Bluff: Deterrence and the Role of Attribution in Hybrid Threats”
+“Blind Man’s Bluff?
+Deterrence and the Role of Attribution in Cyber Attacks.”